“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

 This is why it’s easy to write the story set-up too short.
 Or way too long.
 If we aren’t allowed to write this story’s exciting part, we’ll write the exciting part of the one that happened before.
 This is called backstory or information-dumping.
 (Attractive, no?)

-2. Pacing.
 By definition, the writer is the first one to boldly go down the story path.
 Joyce Carol Oates describes writing fiction as slashing your way through the jungles with a machete.
 E. L. Doctorow compared it to driving by your headlights.
 Keeping writerly despair at bay must add something to the reader’s experience, but I don’t know what it is.
 Tension, voice, scope, meaning, pacing?
-(A finished book? 🙂
+(A finished book? ๐Ÿ™‚

-3. Foreshadowing.
 (A.K.A. why it’s annoying to watch movies with writers.)
 It’s really hard–impossible–to foreshadow as you write.
 Once you know the cannon is going off at the end, it’s easy to add a box of confetti in a dimly lit corner of your brilliant opening scene.
 20:20 hindsight.
 You just “put it in”.

-4. Writing things inside-out and backwards.
 Judging by dreams and first drafts, I think the imagination doesn’t care much about what comes first.
 For me, as a writer, ‘story stuff’ gets sent up any old which way.

 In a recent draft of my middle grade fairy-tale/fantasy, several chapters were clearly *cough* in the wrong order.
 Switching them around made my main characters stronger.
 Suddenly, their actions set the plot dominoes in motion.
 Yay!